ericberman/MyFlightbookWeb/README.md

  * recaptchaKey - ID for using Google's recaptcha
  * recaptchValidateEndpoint - the url for validating recaptcha
  * SharedDataEncryptorKey - Key used to encrypt access to data being shared with the world
+ * StripeLiveKey - key for interacting with stripe in the live environment
+ * StripeLiveWebhook - webhook for receiving notifications in the live environment from Stripe
+ * StripeTestKey - key for interacting with stripe in the development environment
+ * StripeTestWebhook - webhook for receiving notifications in the development environment from Stripe
  * TwitterAccessID - oAuth ID for Twitter (obsolete)
  * TwitterClientSecret - Secret for Twitter (Obsolete)
  * UseAWSS3 - Set to "yes" to migrate images to S3.
 Best to leave this "no" for local debugging